-If there is anything the United States is lacking in the war against the 2019 novel coronavirus, COVID-19, it is the mass testing required to detect the virus in those with suspected cases and in asymptomatic individuals.
+If there is anything the United States is lacking in the war against the 2019 novel coronavirus (SARS-CoV-2) is the mass testing required to detect the virus in those with suspected cases and in asymptomatic individuals.
 In February the Department of Health and Human Services declared a public health emergency, which allowed for “emergency use of in vitro diagnostics for detection and/or diagnosis of the novel coronavirus (2019-nCoV).”
 The goal was to speed up new test development and commercialization to increase testing capability in the United States.
 It wasn’t clear what laboratories had the green light to commercialize a COVID-19 test and whether they would need FDA review and approval before release.

 The Rush to Develop COVID-19 Testing

 Many private, public, and reference laboratories rushed to develop, validate and commercialize testing after learning of the U.S. Food and Drug Administration (FDA)’s emergency guidance.
 This process normally takes months or years, but the FDA’s emergency use of diagnostics allowed for expedited validations and commercialization.
 Laboratories are focusing on RT-PCR technology (reverse transcription polymerase chain reaction), which is used and recommended by the Centers for Disease Control and Prevention (CDC), and serology testing, which looks at antibodies produced in response to infection using serum, plasma or whole blood.
 The RT-PCR test shows current infections while the serology testing is only useful for result confirmation or confirming exposure post-infection.

 At-Home vs At-Home Collection vs Standard Laboratory vs Point-Of-Care Testing